msuresh007/nacha-viewer/README.md

 Visual Studio Code - latest version

 ## Release Notes
-This is the first cut of ACH file viewer.
 Please send your suggestions/enhancement requests to msuresh007@hotmail.com
+### 1.0.1

+ - Updated to support carriage return character, in addition to new line character

 ### 1.0.0

  - Initial release of ACH File Viewer.